 8. Ask if pets are allowed.

 Every building has a defined policy on dogs, cats, and other animals.
-Some are all-inclusive, some are cats only, and others don’t allow any furry friends at all. 🙁
+Some are all-inclusive, some are cats only, and others don’t allow any furry friends at all.

-It’s best to know this upfront, since pets are part of the package deal.
+It’s best to know this upfront since pets are part of the package deal.
 Ask the broker (or landlord) what kind of animals — and what kind of breeds — are allowed in the building.
-Then ask if there are any additional fees you’ll need to pay because sometimes your pet gets factored into the security deposit or monthly rent.
+Then, ask if there are any additional fees you’ll need to pay because sometimes your pet gets factored into the security deposit or monthly rent.

-Free Bonus: How To Safely Move With Dogs And Cats: The Ultimate Guide
+Learn more: How To Safely Move With Dogs And Cats: The Ultimate Guide

 9. Check for major appliances — and a functioning smoke detector.

-Most apartments you tour will have blank walls, empty floors, and closets free of clutter.
+Most apartments you tour will have blank walls, empty floors, and closets free of Clutter.
 But you should see a refrigerator, stove, and kitchen sink in every single one.
 Make sure they all work.
 If anything is missing or faulty, press for a concrete answer about when that fridge will be fixed.

 You should also locate the smoke and carbon monoxide detector.
 Then test it.
 Property owners are legally required to provide at least one “approved and operational detecting device” in every unit.
 Plus, this concerns your safety, so hold them to it.